coderofsalvation/coderofsalvation.github.io/_posts/2018-8-09-why-IFTTT-is-still-ahead-of-the-game.md

 > In order to pull something off like IFTTT, I think 3 things are important:

-* understand the human challenges
+* understand the human needs
 * understand the technical challenges
 * filter out noise, and reduce it to its essence